Cusco is the archeological and tourism hub of Peru.

 The Tamshiyacu and Pacaya Samiria Amazon Rainforest areas

-You will see several different monkeys, many colorful birds, fascinating reptiles, chance sightings of giant river otters, butterflies, and hopefully some rarer wildlife.
 For the Tamshiyacu Tahuayo Reserve, you can enjoy a custom and private Amazon Rainforest tour from the Tahuayo Lodge.

 On stays of 6 days or more, you will also visit the Amazon Research Center with its 1000 acre primate trail grid and more pristine rainforest.
 Enjoy the longest zip line in Amazonia and a very long list of itinerary options.
-The lodge will also able to help with your connecting flight from Cusco.
+The lodge will also help with your connecting flight from Cusco.